dimiz51/Lane-detection-Master-Thesis/README.md

   </p>
 </div>

-The displayed image grid depicts (in this order) the original image, the binary mask ground truth, the predicted lane markings without the use of temporal post-processing and finally the post-processed with temporal information predicted mask.
+The displayed image grid depicts (in this order) the original image, the binary mask ground truth, the predicted lane markings without the use of temporal post-processing and finally the post-processed with temporal information mask.

 # Contributors